qufeihu/exampleDataProject/README.md

 `2.
 SQL` \
 `3.
 Java`

-Test for DSCI521 Lecture2 \
+Test for DSCI521 Lecture2
-asjdkalsdaskdjlaskda
+Random words for testing